Marketing Module Webinar Replay

 Avoid blaming the economy, price, time of the year, your marketing skills or social media numbers, or other people’s not being ‘ready’ for what you offer.
 Be the change you want to see in the world.
 Live the teachings and embody the techniques and soon clients will come knocking.

-A person doesn’t necessarily want to buy a drill, they want a whole in the wall.
+A person doesn’t necessarily want to buy a drill, they want a hole in the wall.
 In other words, they don’t necessarily want techniques, they want what the techniques will give them.
 For example, it is good to advertise that someone will learn ‘Mind Calm Meditation’ however, make sure you focus more on the problems the technique solves and benefits and value gained from using Mind Calm etc..

 One of the key marketing strategies that I've adopted to progress within my field is to stand on the shoulders of giants.
 In order to do this, I've looked for alliances and institutions in the market place who have a large network of people interested in the products and services I provide.
 When adopting this strategy, you are not looking to take clients, but instead, bring value to clients that you want to gain access to.
 This way, you are not seen as a threat, and instead, you are welcomed with open arms because you can make them look good to their network of people.